sorXCode/naijaHacks2019-tradin/README.md

   sorxcode@gmail.com

+## OBJECTIVE
-**OBJECTIVE:** To connect a market having difficulty accessing people who can provide quality service for them in a given location with people who have skills and can provide quality service but are unable to find a market for their services in the same location.
+ To connect a market having difficulty accessing people who can provide quality service for them in a given location with people who have skills and can provide quality service but are unable to find a market for their services in the same location.

 ## Problems